stefanholek/term/README.txt

 cbreakmode(fd, when=TCSAFLUSH, min=1, time=0)
     Context manager to put the terminal in cbreak mode.

+TermIOSError
+    Raised by any of the above if the passed in fd is not a terminal.
+    Convenience alias for termios.error.

 opentty(bufsize=1)
     Context manager returning an rw stream connected to /dev/tty.